dogatthebottom/hero-adventures/README.md

 The hero cannot go on the squares occupied by the impenetrable woods.

 # Game
-You could find needed game files (game_files.zip) in release 1.0
+You can find the game files in a game_files.zip

-Enter to the console full path to the map file and to the hero file and see results.
+In the console enter a full path to the map file and to the hero file to see the results

 INFO: Enter file path to the MAP:
 <full_path_to_the_map_file>